JahazielGuzman/websho-frontend/README.md

+# Websho

 Websho is a movie streaming app which customizes its selection to the users viewing history.
 Choose from a catalog of 1000+ movies from more than 10 genres.
 You can also browse movies more easily by using the search functionality.

 NOTE: You can also stream trailers of movies.

+This repository is for the frontend React app, visit [here](https://github.com/JahazielGuzman/websho) for the backend code

+[Click here for the hosted app.](websho.jahazielguzman.com) The project was deployed using surge.

 This project was created in Rails, React and Postgres.